NagithaAbeywickrema/beginner-vertx-websocket-example/README.md

 - 📁 Create logs directory
 - 🚀 Start the WebSocket server on port 8080

+#### Starting the Web Client

+Open your browser and navigate to: http://localhost:8080/static/index.html for the GUI

 #### Starting the Java Client
 ```bash
 # Make script executable (first time only)